-Best Phones for Visible Android Central 2020
+Best Phones for Visible Android Central 2021

-- Best Battery Life: Moto G7 Power
+- Best Visible Phone Battery Life: Moto G Power (2020)

 - Fantastic camera

 - 3.5mm headphone jack

 - No official IP rating for water resistance

 - Plastic construction

 The Pixel 4a is the phone we'd recommend most people get, given its balance of features and specs for its low price.
 However, should you find yourself in a position where you can spend a bit more money, we'd urge you to consider splurging for the Galaxy S20.